-- Attention was drawn to the level of objection. - The plans will increase the traffic along this section of road, which will have a negative impact on an already overloaded road network between Wickwar and Yate. - The provisions made for a local shop were welcomed but the arising benefits did not outweigh the harm. - Access to education was a concern.
+- The resolution of the Strategic Sites Delivery Committee was endorsed. - Concerns were raised that existing bus services were limited and that they were currently only funded in the short term and might not be operational in one years' time. - Car dependent development. - Attention was drawn to the level of local objection. - The viability of the proposed shop was questioned. - Concern was raised regarding the cumulative impact of development upon the character of Wickwar. - The plans will increase the traffic along this section of road, which will have a negative impact on an already overloaded road network between Wickwar and Yate. - Access to education was a concern.